deceneu009/Algorithms-research/README.md

 Instructions:

-1)Generate the files
+1) Generate the files
-2)Build the executable for test.cpp(examples in compiling.txt)
+2) Build the executable for test.cpp(examples in compiling.txt)
-3)Run the exectuable
+3) Run the exectuable

 If you want to plot it you will need to have different files for each plotting option.Check which files are required for what you want to plot.